karthick-kk/karthick-kk-hugo/content/resume.md

 - Designed and executed deployment pipelines utilizing `Jenkins`, `GitHub Actions`, and `Ansible`.
 - Integrated automated audit and validation controls into the development process using `Chef InSpec`.

-`Achievements:`
+`Results:`
-- Successfully migrated a legacy application to a microservices architecture, resulting in a significant reduction in cloud expenditure costs from 312 USD to 65 USD per application.
-This achievement was attained through the containerization of the application and the distribution of workloads across low-spec cloud instances.
+- The cost of cloud expenditures was significantly reduced from 312 USD to 65 USD per application after a legacy application was successfully moved to a microservices architecture.
+This was accomplished by distributing workloads among low-spec cloud instances and containerizing the application.
-- Implemented automatic shutdown and startup procedures for cloud instances, resulting in a substantial reduction in cloud expenses on compute engines from 24800 cloud credits to 6500 credits per month, representing a reduction of over 75%.
+- Automated cloud instance shutdown and startup processes were put in place, which led to a significant monthly decrease in compute engine cloud costs from 24800 cloud credits to 6500 credits—a decrease of more than 75%.

 **Excelencia Consulting Ltd [2016-2019]**